 - visible third eyelid

 - mouth breathing

 - ulcers of the mouth, nose, or eye that may be painful

-More serious symptoms may not mean that your cat is very ill, yet, but their body is struggling to deal with the infection and you should take them to the vet to ensure they don't become sicker because of a lack of water or nutrition or that they don't develop pneumonia.
+More serious symptoms may not mean that your cat is very ill, yet, but their body is struggling to deal with the infection and you should get them veterinary care to ensure they don't become sicker because of a lack of water or nutrition or that they don't develop pneumonia.

-If the cat cold lasts longer than 7 to 10 days or progresses to more severe symptoms, you should take the cat to the vet promptly.
+If the feline cold lasts longer than 7 to 10 days or progresses to more severe symptoms, you should take them to the vet promptly.

 The vet can usually diagnose that your cat has a cold because of their symptoms and visible signs.
-They may want to perform diagnostic tests to determine the cause and type of infection and to rule out other illness like feline immunodeficiency or leukemia.
+They may want to perform diagnostic tests to determine the cause and type of infection and to rule out severe cases like feline herpesvirus, immunodeficiency or leukemia.

-When your cat has a cold, you might run a humidifier, boil water, or get them to spend time in a steamy bathroom to keep their nasal passages freer.
+When your cat has an upper respiratory infection, you might run a humidifier, boil water, or get them to spend time in a steamy bathroom to keep their nasal passages more clear.

 Make sure they have constant access to clean water.
 You might increase their interest in it by cooling it with ice, if it is hot, get them one of those cat fountains, or adding something to it that is healthy for them to drink that they'll like.
-You might also feed them more canned food or add water to their canned food.
+You might also feed them more canned food or add water to it.